tor-on-synology/tor-hidden-webserver/README.md

 ## What do this container ?

 This container starts a webserver (lighttpd) and create the tor hidden service.
-Both processes are launch in the same container using supervisor.
+Both processes are launched in the same container using supervisor.
 No need to expose a port on the docker container or to configure router.
 The webserver is configured to only serve static html pages for security reasons.

+It has been tested on Synology DSM 7 beta.

 ## Versions